Trafalgar-class submarine

-The Trafalgar class is a class of nuclear-powered fleet submarines (SSNs) in service with the Royal Navy, and the successor to the Swiftsure class.
+The Trafalgar class was a class of nuclear-powered fleet submarines (SSNs) that was in service with the Royal Navy, and the successor to the Swiftsure class.
 Like the majority of Royal Navy nuclear submarines, all seven boats were constructed at Barrow-in-Furness shipyard, Cumbria.
-With only one boat remaining active and in commission (as of 2022) and six retired from the seven originally in service, the class makes up part of the Royal Navy's nuclear-powered ‘hunter-killer’ submarine force.
-The Trafalgar class has nearly been replaced by the larger and more capable Astute class, of which five are commissioned.
+The class made up part of the Royal Navy's nuclear-powered 'hunter-killer' submarine force.
+The Trafalgar class was replaced by the larger and more capable Astute class, of which five are in service.
 The name Trafalgar refers to the Battle of Trafalgar fought between the Royal Navy and the combined fleets of France and Spain in 1805.

 Development

 The Trafalgar class were designed in the early 1970s during the Cold War as a refinement of the preceding Swiftsure class.
 Including HMS Dreadnought, the Trafalgar class are the fifth class of nuclear-powered fleet submarines to enter service with the Royal Navy.
-The first of the class, HMS Trafalgar, was ordered on 7 April 1977 and completed in 1983.
+The lead boat of the class, HMS Trafalgar, was ordered on 7 April 1977 and completed in 1983.
 The last, HMS Triumph, was ordered on 3 January 1986 and completed in 1991.
 All seven boats of the class were built and completed by Vickers Shipbuilding and Engineering at the Barrow-in-Furness shipyard.

 In 1982, Jane's Fighting Ships recorded: "Estimated cost of fourth submarine £175 million including equipment and weapon system when fitted."
 In 1986, Jane's Fighting Ships recorded that the average cost for this class was £200 million at 1984–85 prices.